 How to visit the fjords

 The Norwegian fjords are unlike many other destinations.
 Contrary to popular belief, they are not just located in the west of the country near Bergen.
 You can find fjords all along the coastline.
-This means that unlike a city break where you can book a hotel, arrive and just wander around, a trip to the fjords requires more advance planning.
+This means that unlike a city break where you can book a hotel, arrive and just wander around, a trip to the fjords requires a bit more planning in advance.

 With a car, the world-famous Geirangerfjord and nearby Hjørundfjord are within easy reach of Ålesund.
-Further north, the epic Sognefjord, the country’s deepest and longest fjord, is surrounded by interesting towns, stave churches and vast glaciers.
+Further north, the epic Sognefjord, the country’s deepest and longest fjord, is surrounded by interesting towns, stave churches, mountains and vast glaciers.